garwin00/LectureNotes/ixd102-wk11-lecturenotes.md

 ## Stefan Sagmeister

 Dude is crazy.
-(Full disclosure, wasn't here for this, just going from what I know.)
+(Full disclosure, wasn't here for this, just going from what I know.
+Video has been added to my to watch list)

 ## Proportions